 Top Attractions for Families

 When I visit a city on my own I like to wander around it.
 If I’m on my way to a museum and I spot an interesting gallery en route, I’ll make a detour to investigate it.
 Kids are exactly the same.
 Whilst walking through the Tuileries Garden on the way to the Louvre, we found ourselves in an area of the park made out of hedges with gaps just small enough for my children to tunnel through.
 So we stopped and sat on the grass for half an hour whilst they did all the hide-and-seek that they needed to do.

 Ask them what their favourite bit about the Louvre was and they will say those tunnels.
 The Mona Lisa won’t get a look in.
 They had a bit of a giggle at the amount of nudity in the other paintings we saw, but after half an hour they were done with the place.

-If you want to do Paris’s museums and galleries, time your visit for the first Sunday of the month, when many of the city’s museums and art galleries waiver their entrance fees.
-If you’ve spent nothing and you’ve seen one painting and the toilet it doesn’t matter so much.
+If you want to do Paris’s museums and galleries, time your visit for the first Sunday of the month, when many of them waive their entrance fees.
+If you’ve spent nothing and you’ve seen one painting and the toilet, it doesn’t matter so much.

-Commerce hasn’t hit Paris quite as much as it has in cities in other parts of the world, they actually have days of rest here.
+TIP: Commerce hasn’t hit Paris quite as much as it has in cities in other parts of the world; they actually have days of rest here.
 The Louvre, for example, shuts every Tuesday, and the Musee d’Orsay is shut every Monday.
 Restaurants are often closed Sunday nights until Tuesday lunchtime, and many shops are closed Sunday and Monday too.
-If you’re planning a mini-break opt for Thursday until Sunday.
+If you’re planning a mini-break, opt for Thursday until Sunday.

-This trip to Paris was sponsored by HouseTrip.
+Editor’s Note: Anna’s trip to Paris was sponsored by HouseTrip.
 As always, our opinions are our own on Ciao Bambino.
-Photos by Anna Tobin